Santosh-Belal/Iterators-in-python/README.md

-# Iterators-in-pythonWhat are python iterators
+What are python iterators ?

 •An iterator is an object that contains a countable number of values.